gkorpal/latex-vim-tutorial/README.md

 In LaTeX, what happens to your document is only what you tell it to.
 This means that Word annoyances such as random typographic changes or a vague blue background behind pasted text are unthinkable.
 LaTeX feels very robust, because you first specify what you want your document to look like (in the 'preamble'), and then you type out your document which will be formatted in that exact way.
-This is what people mean when they say that LaTeX 'separates form and content'.
+This is what people mean when they say that LaTeX "separates form and content".
 I'm personally a big fan, because while I'm writing I don't care where exactly the line breaks or how the figure ends up on the page or how that footnote looks.
 I trust that these things will sort themselves out (as they almost always do), and I can focus on writing instead.